Posted 6th November 2017 • Business

-Web hosting has changed a lot in the last 5-10 years.
-When I first started building sites 10 years ago, hosting was pretty expensive, and each site typically sat on a server somewhere managed by a company, along with dozens of other websites.
-You never knew which other sites yours shared a server with, and depending on what those other sites were doing, they could affect the performance of your own.
-Those days are thankfully gone, and there are other much more attractive options.
-Let's give them a look.
+Web hosting has changed a lot in the last 10 years.
+When I first started building sites in 2013, dedicated hosting was very expensive and each site typically sat on a server somewhere managed by a company, along with dozens of other websites.
+You never knew which other sites yours shared a server with, and depending on what those other sites were doing, they could affect the performance of yours.
+Those days are thankfully gone, and there are now much more attractive options.
+Let's take a look at the options today.

 Similar to shared hosting, you can also get an IT support company to host your site and provide a support contract.
-In this case, your hosting is likely to still be on a server with a number of other sites, and you're limited to the subset of services they provide (for example, chooseing your verison of PHP, but no root SSH access).
-When you need something installing you'll need to file a support ticket, and you may or may not be able to have whatever you need installed (think PHP extensions and CLI applications).
+In this case, your hosting is likely to still be on a server with a number of other sites and you're limited to the subset of services they provide (for example, chooseing your verison of PHP, but no root SSH access).
+When you need to install something on your server, you'll have to file a support ticket and you may or may not be able to have whatever you need installed (think PHP extensions and CLI applications).

 Over the last few years, VPS hosting (Virtual Private Server) has really taken off.
-Companies like DigitalOcean and Linode provide datacenters where you pay to spin up a virtual machine, with only your sites on it and a set of dedicated resources.
-You can do whatever you like with them, typically installing a Linux distribution and using it as a web server.
+Companies like UpCloud and DigitalOcean provide datacenters where you pay to rent a virtual machine, with only your site on it and a set of dedicated resources.
+You can do whatever you like with them, typically installing a Linux operating system and using it as a web server.
 Hosting your site this way has a large number of benefits:

 While the performance of VPS hosting far outweighs the cheaper options, it has one downside - you need to know what you're doing.